 - gargling with warm salt water and baking soda mouth rinses on a regular basis

-- applying topical remedies, such as canker sore medication or oral numbing gels, to reduce pain
+- applying topical remedies to reduce pain.
+Some products are available to purchase over the counter or online, such as canker sore medication or oral numbing gels

-- avoiding alcohol-based mouthwashes until the bumps disappear
+- avoiding alcohol-based mouthwashes until the bumps disappear.
+A range of non-alcohol mouthwashes is available online.

 Good oral health can reduce the risk of tongue bumps and cancer, and can help prevent bumps from getting infected or becoming painful.
 People should take care of their oral hygiene by: